KaiNorberg/PatchworkOS/README.md

 ### Standard Library

-The standard library (libstd) is a superset of the ANSI C standard library, meaning that headers such as `<stdio.h>` and `<stdlib.h>` are included while POSIX headers such as `<unistd.h>` are not.
-Instead, the `sys` directory provides a set of PatchworkOS-specific headers such as `<libstd/io.h>` and `<libstd/proc.h>`.
+The standard library (libc) is a superset of the ANSI C standard library, meaning that headers such as `<stdio.h>` and `<stdlib.h>` are included while POSIX headers such as `<unistd.h>` are not.
+Instead, the `sys` directory provides a set of PatchworkOS-specific headers such as `<libc/io.h>` and `<libc/proc.h>`.

-Overall, an attempt is made to reuse and integrate our extensions cleanly without duplicating the ANSI sections of the standard library, for example the C11 `<threads.h>` header provides threading with `<libstd/proc.h>` intentionally mirroring its API.
+Overall, an attempt is made to reuse and integrate our extensions cleanly without duplicating the ANSI sections of the standard library, for example the C11 `<threads.h>` header provides threading with `<libc/proc.h>` intentionally mirroring its API.

 ## Practical Examples